dtaht/blog-cerowrt/content/post/selective_unprotect.md

 into the mix, everything was fine.
 While there *was* [bufferbloat](/tags/bufferbloat) back then, at least, queues were much smaller - 4 packets in the driver, 100 in the txqueue.
 We improved web things by using a squid cache on the other side of the wifi link, also.
 The short RTTs made TCP recover nicely... and since 1998 and the rise of CDNs, many important TCP based sites now have RTTs down in the 10-30ms range, today.
-And - I wish [mosh](http://mosh.mit.edu) had existed then and more people built on the ideas in it for things like RDP and X11.
+And - I wish [mosh](http://mosh.mit.edu) and [QUIC](https://www.chromium.org/quic) had existed then and more people built on the ideas in them for things like RDP and X11.

 Lastly...
 I never expected wifi device driver writers to up the retries to a fixed size of 10 (ath9k), or to infinity!